HackProof/trustworthy_ai_by_design/README.md

 This study was recently accepted for presentation as a poster at IEEE S&P 2026 (Acceptance rate: 40/101).
 - [Title] "Beyond STRIDE: A Unified Multi-Attribute Framework for Trustworthy AI"
 - [Links] TBD
+- [Note] You can find short paper and poster in "/IEEE S&P Poster" directory